MicrosoftDocs/win32/desktop-src/Msi/msintsuitesmallbusinessrestricted.md

-﻿---
+---
-Description: 'On Windows 2000 and later operating systems, the installer sets the MsiNTSuiteSmallBusinessRestricted property to 1 if Microsoft Small Business Server is installed with the restrictive client license in force.' ms.assetid: 'a7100df4-6fe4-4159-ba94-9b5bd1803107'
+Description: On Windows 2000 and later operating systems, the installer sets the MsiNTSuiteSmallBusinessRestricted property to 1 if Microsoft Small Business Server is installed with the restrictive client license in force. ms.assetid: a7100df4-6fe4-4159-ba94-9b5bd1803107
 title: MsiNTSuiteSmallBusinessRestricted property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MsiNTSuiteSmallBusinessRestricted property